 Supporting a survivor of intimate partner violence

 - Acknowledge that the individual is in a difficult and scary situation.
-Let the person know she/he is not alone.
+Let the person know they are not alone.

 - Be non-judgmental and respect the individual's decisions.
-There are many reasons why she/he may stay in an abusive relationship.
+There are many reasons why they may stay in an abusive relationship.
 Do not criticize the person's choice to stay.

 - Show you are concerned.
 Describe what you see is going on and that you want to help.
-Let the person know she/he deserves a healthy, non-violent relationship.
+Let the person know they deserve a healthy, non-violent relationship.

 - If the individual breaks up with the abuser, continue to be supportive.
-She/he may feel sad or lonely and be tempted to return to the abuser.
+They may feel sad or lonely and be tempted to return to the abuser.

 - Encourage the individual to talk with professionals who can offer support.

 UNT's Committee on Prevention & Education on Sexual Assault & Intimate Partner Violence

 This is a university-wide committee involving faculty, staff, students, and community members to work on programs, education and prevention efforts for our community on Sexual Assault and Intimate Partner Violence.
 We invite any UNT community member to get involved by emailing the Survivor Advocate at SurvivorAdvocate@unt.edu.

 The “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act”, commonly referred to as the “Clery Act”, is a federal law that requires institutions of higher education in the United States to disclose campus security information including crime statistics for the campus and surrounding areas.